Drug and alcohol addiction can affect anyone, but it’s often difficult to face if it’s a loved one that is caught in the grips of addiction.

-Physical Symptoms
+Physical Symptoms of Addiction

-Some of the most telltale signs of drug and alcohol abuse are physically evident in your loved one’s changed appearance.
-Eyes that are bloodshot or glazed and pupils that are dilated or constricted can indicate abuse of a wide range of substances, from marijuana to heroin.
-Unexplained weight gain or loss, unusual hair loss or thinning, and unusual body odor are also common symptoms of substance abuse.
+Some of the most telltale signs of drug and alcohol abuse are clear in not just behavior, but appearance.
+Eyes that are bloodshot or glazed and pupils that are dilated or constricted can indicate abuse of a wide range of substances like marijuana or heroin.

 Other physical signs of addiction may be present.
 Changes in sleep patterns and appetite frequently occur with substance abuse, and coordination and speech may be affected.